nikunj-phutela/digital-twin-contoso-healthcare/README.md

 2. The mapping of each floor is carried out using 2-D CAD drawings which are further converted into Azure indoor maps using the Creator module.
 As mentioned earlier, the digital twin not only provides a visualization of the building, but also provides data to edge devices such as the drone and the conversational chatbot to create additional digital solutions.
 The edge devices with the help of the Azure indoor maps can help patients with their queries and also navigate around the facility and monitor all aspects such as COVID-19 guidelines, among others.
 All these aspects combined provides an end to end identical digital model of the physical hospital enabling the ability to test certain technologies and scenarios via simulations prior to implementing it in the real life facility.

-## Purpose
+## Setting up the project

 This project contains 2 samples for working with Azure Digital Twins:
 * A **building scenario** sample written in .NET.
 Can be used to set up and simulate a full end-to-end scenario with Azure Digital Twins
 * A **deployment script** written in PowerShell.
-Can be used to deploy and set [AAD](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) permissions for an Azure Digital Twins instance
+Can be used to deploy and set [AAD](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) permissions for an Azure Digital Twins instance.

-## Setting up the project

 Get the samples by downloading this repository as a ZIP file to your machine.

 ## Sample project contents